Abdullah8888/notification_hub/README.md

 # notification_hub

-An event broadcasting mechanism designed for dispatching notifications to registered observers, inspired by the structure of the iOS Notification Center.
+An event broadcasting mechanism designed for dispatching notifications to registered subscribers, inspired by the structure of the iOS Notification Center.

 # Video demo showcasing its usage